cisco-en-programmability/catalyst-center-ansible-iac/README.md

 # Create your inventory
 ## Inventory:
-This folder contains inventory file for your dev, lab, sandbox or production env which will be utilised by swim playbooks.
+This folder contains inventory files for your dev, lab, sandbox, or production environments which will be utilized by SWIM playbooks.

-Create your inventory file in below template format to utilize the swim playbooks.
+Create your inventory file in the template format below to utilize the SWIM playbooks.

 The template for the inventory file is:
 ```bash
 cat inventory/demo_lab/001-dnac_inventory_template.yml
 ```

-Setup up your ansible python interpretor following suitable method for your environment : https://docs.ansible.com/ansible/latest/reference_appendices/interpreter_discovery.html
+Set up your Ansible Python interpreter following a suitable method for your environment: https://docs.ansible.com/ansible/latest/reference_appendices/interpreter_discovery.html

 ### Hairarchical variable files for inputs

 The second folder of the workflows contains playbook and var files for workflows.
 Example:

 ```bash
 workflows/swim
 playbooks/